saurabhzingade/Whatsapp-bot/README.md

 You can use different drivers.
 Just change the driver that is needed.
 You need to download the driver of the browser that you actually want

-USe the command : pip install selenium to install selenium
+Use the command : pip install selenium to install selenium